just-jeb/angular-builders/README.md

  - `webpackConfigPath`: path to the extra webpack configuration, defaults to `webpack.config.js`
  - `mergeStrategy`: webpack config merge strategy, strategies can be `append | prepend | replace` per webpack config entry.
 Defaults to append
       - `append`: appends the given field configuration (in custom webpack config) to the existing Angular CLI webpack configuration
-      - `prepend`: prepends the given field configuration (in custom webpack config) to the existing field configuration (in Angular CLI webpack config)n.
+      - `prepend`: prepends the given field configuration (in custom webpack config) to the existing field configuration (in Angular CLI webpack config).
 The custom loaders config will be added to the _beginning_ of the existing loaders array
       - `replace`: replaces the configuration entirely.
 The custom webpack config will replace the Angular CLI webpack config See [webpack-merge](https://github.com/survivejs/webpack-merge) for more info